LightAndLight/indexed-paths/README.md

 is not always the best choice.
 There are a variety of sequence types with operations that differ in space and time usage. `Path`s, being fundamentally sequences, are also subject to the same considerations.
-This library defines a few different representations, to allow efficient use of `Path`s in various circumstances.
+This library defines a few different representations and a type class for common operations, which allows efficient use of `Path`s in various circumstances.

 ## Applications